cschpc/elmfire-on-KNL/README.md

 currently cast doubt on the correctness of the results from the OpenMP variant of the code.

-The random number generation in the OpenMP also seems flawed since it ends up reusing the random numbers generated in certain cases.
+The random number generation in the OpenMP version also seems flawed since it ends up reusing the random numbers generated in certain cases.

-The OpenMP variant of the code relies heavily on critical sections and atomic operations to do what is essentially reduction operations.
+The OpenMP variant of the code relies heavily on critical sections and atomic operations to do what are essentially reduction operations.
 At least the scalar values operated on in this fashion should all be replaced with reductions of those variables.